GenomeDK/genomedk-docs/content/zones/_index.md

 *closed zones*.
 A closed zone is an additional layer of security on top of our existing security solutions.

+{% note() %}
+A zone is not a "cloud" (we're not even sure exactly what that means).
+Cloud solutions are flexible, but most users don't need that flexibility.
+The flexibility also comes at a cost: very bad efficiency.
+With most cloud solutions, you will have to allocate a specific amount of ressources up front.
+If you don't need all of those ressources all of the time, they will be wasted, but you will still have paid for them.
+{% end %}

 A closed zone provides:

 * Isolated networking.
 Users and compute nodes that are not part of the closed